-> Because of their personal experience of the climate crisis, and through her time working at PODER, environmental justice non-profit in Austin, she was inspired to take action and create a better world through politics, community organizing, and improving education systems.
+Because of their personal experience of the climate crisis, and through their time working at PODER, environmental justice non-profit in Austin, they were inspired to take action and create a better world through politics, community organizing, and improving education systems.

-> When they aren't working with PODER, they are most likely focusing on fostering kittens (@little.foster.family), helping out and riding at their local therapeutic riding center, spamming our Slack channel with cute animal pics, drawing sunrises and sunsets, or tree climbing.
+When they aren't working with PODER, they are most likely focusing on fostering kittens (@little.foster.family), helping out and riding at their local therapeutic riding center, spamming our Slack channel with cute animal pics, drawing sunrises and sunsets, or tree climbing.

 Kiersten Blake (She/They) is the other Co-founder of Start:Empowerment (S:E).